Home / Blog / SRT and SST Video Transport Protocols: Understanding the Differences

-Since acquiring Aviwest earlier this year, a commonly asked question is what the differences and similarities between the Secure Reliable Transport (SRT) protocol and the Safe Streams Transport (SST) protocol are.
-As always, the Haivision content team is here to help provide you with the answers.
-Before we take a deeper dive, let’s start by explaining the fundamentals of what SRT and SST are.
+We are often asked about the differences and similarities between the Secure Reliable Transport (SRT) video streaming protocol and the sst protocol protocol and as always, the Haivision team is here to help provide you with the answers.
+Before we take a deeper dive, let’s start by explaining the fundamentals about what SRT and SST are.

 What is SRT?